Future of Work India 2021

 • Have meaningful customer or business validation (not limited to revenue, can also be successful pilot studies, number of users, and/or strategic partnerships

 • Eligibility criteria may be relaxed for entrepreneurs who are pivoting to develop products relevant to the COVID-19 pandemic.
 Please reach out to email@example.com

-• Two (2) peer-selected startups will be eligible for grants up to USD $20,000 each
+• Two (2) peer-selected startups will be eligible for capital up to USD $20,000 each

 • Capacity building sessions for founders in the growth phase on key challenges such as financial management, business planning, team building etc.

 • Receive feedback and mentorship from investors, senior experts, and prospective partners from across the region

 • Workshops will be conducted in a virtual format and hence you can join in from anywhere

 • Access to an investment analyst who will work with you 1:1 to help you with your financial models and narratives

 • Exposure on Village Capital’s program website and other communications collateral